adamnayak/Risk_Pooling/README.md

 This repository reproduces the spatiotemporal flood-loss clustering, tropical cyclone attribution, state-balance clustering, and pool-solvency simulation used to evaluate decentralization of the U.S. National Flood Insurance Program (NFIP) into state and regional risk pools.
-The analysis proceeds in four stages, backed by a small Python package (`nfip`) that holds the shared logic:
+The analysis proceeds in four stages:

 1. **Claim clustering.** NFIP claims are grouped into spatiotemporal flood events using a temporal DBSCAN pass within quiet-period splits followed by